-PLEASE NOTE: Effective Fall 2013, AB-540 students will be allowed to apply for a Board of Governors' (BOG) waiver, a Cal Grant, scholarships and acceptance into the EOPS Program.
-They will be required to meet the program eligibility requirements.
+PLEASE NOTE: Effective Fall 2013, AB-540 students are allowed to apply for a Board of Governors' (BOG) waiver, a Cal Grant, scholarships and acceptance into the EOPS Program.
+They are required to meet the program eligibility requirements.
 All eligibility starts with a DREAM Application.
-For more information, check out the information on our portal or website or come by the Financial Aid Office, McMillan Hall, Room 1130, Ukiah Campus, 468-3110.
+For more information, go to the Financial Aid portal or website or come by the Financial Aid Office, McMillan Hall, Room 1130, Ukiah Campus, 468-3110.